 “Is it legal to be naked in San Francisco … and if so, has it always been that way?”

-The state of California has incident exposure laws, making it illegal if someone is naked with the intent of being sexual (like masturbating in public), or intentionally offensive (like flashing someone).
+The state of California has indecent exposure laws, making it illegal if someone is naked with the intent of being sexual (like masturbating in public), or intentionally offensive (like flashing someone).
 If you’re just hanging out naked minding your own business, California leaves that up to local governments.

 Getting Closer to Nature